May 23, 2023

 But what if it’s not so simple?

-Sidebar: since contracts are legally binding agreements, you can’t and shouldn’t just get out of one because you no longer feel inspired.
-You need a good reason, and a legally valid one, too.
+You can’t and shouldn’t just get out of one because you no longer feel inspired.
+A good, legally reason is needed to get out of it.

-You also want to make sure your client contract has a clause built into it that allows you to get out of it under certain circumstances (i.e., health issues, family emergencies, etc.) But you could also want to get out of the contract because your high-maintenance customer turns out to be incredibly difficult, and you can’t stomach losing sleep over their harmful antics.
+You also want to make sure you review the contract and that your client contract has a clause built into it that allows you to get out of it under certain circumstances (i.e., health issues, family emergencies, etc.) But you could also want to get out of the contract because your high-maintenance customer turns out to be incredibly difficult, and you can’t stomach losing sleep over their harmful antics.
 Or maybe a personal emergency pops up that stops you from being able to fulfill your end of the bargain.

 On the other hand, it may be a customer who wants out.
 Perhaps their financial situation changes, and they can no longer afford your services.
-Or their expectations do not align with what you deliver, and now they’re unsatisfied and want to cancel the contract.
+Or their expectations do not align with what you deliver, and now they’re unsatisfied and decide to terminate the contract.

 When a contract is intentionally not honored by one party, it is called a breach of contract.
 For example, if you purchase a service but do not receive it, that’s a material breach of contract.
 Usually in that situation, the injured party has the right to seek monetary damages for her losses and get out of the contract, too.